-The Employment Relations Act 2000 sets out for employers and employees the obligations they have towards one another in bargaining for IEA's.
+The Employment Relations Act 2000 sets out for employers and employees the obligations they have towards one another in bargaining for IEAs.
 Individual employment agreements are required by the Act to be in writing and to express a minimum of terms and conditions of employment.
-If you wish to discuss your particular circumstances contact the EMA AdviceLine for assistance.
+If you wish to discuss your particular circumstances contact the EMA AdviceLine on 0800 300 362 for assistance.